Adolescents & Children Therapy

 Psychotherapy:

-• Treatment for conduct disorder is complicated by the negative attitudes the disorder instills.
+• Treatment for conduct disorder is complicated by the negative attitudes the disorder instils.
 As such, psychotherapy and behavioural therapy are often undertaken for long periods of time, and the entire family and support network of the child is brought into the loop.

 • The earlier the condition is diagnosed, the more successful the therapy will be.
 While a child learns a better way to interact with the world at large, the family learns the best ways to communicate with him.